-"It is a measurement of impairment not a measurement of disability"

-(Dr. Harold P Adams Jr)
+"It is a measurement of impairment not a measurement of disability" (Dr. Harold P Adams Jr)

-- The stroke team arrives to your patient's room. - Mrs Smith vital signs: HR 103 BP 170/68 RR 15 Pulse Ox is 95% on RA - Blood sugar is 98 - Current medication list: Aspirin and plavix, lovenox for DVT prophy, antibiotics for UTI and lisinopril. - She is taken emergently for a CT brain.
+The stroke team arrives to your patients room.

+Mrs Smith vital signs: HR 103 BP 170/68 RR 15 Pulse Ox is 95% on RA

+Blood sugar is 98

+Current medication list: Aspirin and plavix, lovenox for DVT prophy, antibiotics for UTI and lisinopril.
+She is taken emergently for a CT brain.
+Her non-contrast head CT is normal.